TLet My People Taste!

 Replace salt, pepper, and paprika with the Hungarian Rub, perfect for this flavorful stew.

 Use the Hungarian Rub instead of the salt, paprika, cumin, cinnamon and nutmeg.
-It's a perfect dish now even easier.
+This simple salmon is a perfect dish now made even easier.

 This spice rub is also perfect on a pot roast or Silver Tip Roast, as a spice rub for a simple Roast Chicken, or even to add some flavor to Matzo Fried Chicken.
 Not to mention you can use this rub on roast potatoes, french fries and even steak.

 Named for the iconic spicy Moroccan tomato fish stew, Chraime is a warm blend of paprikas, sea salt, turmeric and sugar - not sweet and perfectly balanced.
 Use when you’re looking to impart delicate heat to fish, veg and poultry as well soups, sauces, stews, braises, marinades and more.
 Originating from The Maghreb, your cooking will now have that distinctively Northwest African flair.